toofanCodes/trackMyAIchats/README.md

 ## 📄 License

-This project is open-source.
-Please add your preferred license here (e.g., MIT, Apache 2.0).
+This project is open-source under the MIT License.